-Dealing with the aftermath of any disaster that has affected your property can be a traumatic situation filled with stress and uncertainty.
+Dealing with the aftermath of any disaster that has affected your property can be a traumatic situation filled with uncertainty and stress.
 Paul Davis provides the following information and tips that can help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (760) 360-1855

-- Of course, it’s always important to make sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to assure them that you are safe.
+- Obviously, it is extremely important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to let them know you are safe.

-- Keep a listing of any and all household goods or personal belongings you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of all household goods or personal belongings you have thrown out and receipts for any expenses you incur in protecting your home.

 Water Damage Tips

 You have suffered a water loss.
 While you are waiting for help to arrive, below are helpful tips to help deal with the damage:

 - Be Safe: Water events can present many potential safety hazards to residents.
 The potential for electric shock and slips and falls are very real.
 Also, items soaked with water can be very heavy.
 Only handle tasks that can be done safely.

 - Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Electrical: Be sure to turn off the power to affected areas of the property.
 Don’t operate your television or other electrical appliances while you are standing on wet floors or carpets.